secured lock Secured with SHA-256 Encryption

 Compare RatesStart Now →

-The 1997 Honda Accord and the 1998 Honda Civic are the two most stolen cars in Minnesota.
+Minnesota’s two most stolen cars are the 1997 Honda Accord and the 1998 Honda Civic.
 To check the number of cars stolen in your city, you can use the data provided by the FBI:

 CityMotor